FirstEnergy (NYSE:FE) Issues FY 2022 Earnings Guidance

+FirstEnergy (NYSE:FE) last posted its quarterly earnings results on Thursday, October 28th.
+The utilities provider reported $0.82 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.79 by $0.03.
+The business had revenue of $3.10 billion during the quarter, compared to the consensus estimate of $3.11 billion.
+FirstEnergy had a net margin of 9.97% and a return on equity of 17.84%.
+FirstEnergy’s revenue for the quarter was up 3.3% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $0.84 earnings per share.
+Equities analysts anticipate that FirstEnergy will post 2.6 earnings per share for the current year.

-FE has been the topic of a number of analyst reports.
-Mizuho lifted their price objective on shares of FirstEnergy from $37.00 to $38.00 and gave the company a neutral rating in a research report on Monday, July 26th.
-KeyCorp upped their price objective on shares of FirstEnergy from $42.00 to $43.00 and gave the stock an overweight rating in a research report on Tuesday, October 19th.
-Morgan Stanley cut their price objective on shares of FirstEnergy from $48.00 to $47.00 and set an overweight rating for the company in a research report on Friday, September 17th.
-Wells Fargo & Company upgraded shares of FirstEnergy from an underweight rating to an equal weight rating and set a $42.00 price objective for the company in a research report on Tuesday, November 2nd.
-Finally, Barclays cut their price objective on shares of FirstEnergy from $41.00 to $40.00 and set an equal weight rating for the company in a research report on Wednesday, November 3rd.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $41.17.
+A number of equities research analysts recently weighed in on FE shares.
+Morgan Stanley dropped their price target on shares of FirstEnergy from $48.00 to $47.00 and set an overweight rating for the company in a research note on Friday, September 17th.
+KeyCorp boosted their price objective on shares of FirstEnergy from $42.00 to $43.00 and gave the company an overweight rating in a report on Tuesday, October 19th.
+Barclays decreased their price objective on shares of FirstEnergy from $41.00 to $40.00 and set an equal weight rating for the company in a report on Wednesday, November 3rd.
+Mizuho boosted their price objective on shares of FirstEnergy from $37.00 to $38.00 and gave the company a neutral rating in a report on Monday, July 26th.
+Finally, Wells Fargo & Company upgraded shares of FirstEnergy from an underweight rating to an equal weight rating and set a $42.00 price objective for the company in a report on Tuesday, November 2nd.
+Three analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $41.17.

 FirstEnergy Company Profile